Minimal Subsampled Rank-1 Lattices for Multivariate Approximation with Optimal Convergence Rate: Implementation and computational cost

 For the kernel method the entries of the kernel matrix $\bm K_{J}$ have to be computed, where the cost of one single kernel evaluation depends on the weight parameters, cf.~\cite[Table~1]{KKKNS21}.
 Because we have $K(\frac kn \bm z\modone,\frac{k'}{n}\bm z\modone) = K(\frac{k-k'}{n}\bm z\modone, \bm 0)$, the number of different values equals $|\{(k-k') \bmod n : k,k'\in J\}|$.
 For the full lattice this evaluates to $n$.
 For the randomly subsampled lattice with $|J|\sim\sqrt n\log n$ we might have $|\{(k-k') \bmod n : k,k'\in J\}| = n$ as well.

 \item \emph{The computation of the coefficients.} At this step the approximation is obtained from the sampled function values using the function-independent setup and encoded in a respective representation.
 The least squares approximation is described by its Fourier coefficients $[ \hat g_{\bm h} ]_{\bm h\in\mathcal B}$ and the kernel method by the coefficients $[a_k]_{k\in J}$ (where $J=\{0,\dots,n-1\}$ for the full lattice).
 These coefficients are defined by the solution of the systems of equations in \Cref{lsqrcoeffs} and \eqref{eq:kernelmethod}, respectively.
 For the full lattice the involved inverse matrices are known in closed form as discussed in \Cref{sec:ilsqr} and \Cref{sec:classical}, which results in a computational cost of an \texttt{FFT} for the computation of the coefficients.
+T least squares matrix $\bm L_{\mathcal B}$ for a full lattice with reconstructing property is orthogonal and therefore has condition number $\kappa_2(\bm L_{\mathcal B}) = 1$.
+In contrast to that, the kernel matrix $\bm K$ has a bigger condition number, which grows with the smoothness $\alpha$ and number of points $n$, cf.~\cite[Chapter~6]{abithesis}.
+This might require special attention when computing the kernel approximation.{}

 For the subsampled methods we use the iterative schemes described in \Cref{sec:ilsqr} and \Cref{sec:ikernel}.
 In case of the least squares method, the number of iterations is bounded and by a general constant.
 For kernel method more iterations are needed when the number of points increases, as the kernel matrix is worse conditioned for an increasing number of points.
 In \Cref{tab:cost2} the number of iterations for the kernel method is denoted by $r$.